Students

 Engineering Student Support

 Student Affairs and Outreach and the College of Engineering have partnered to provide Engineering students with direct support from a member of our team.
-In order to access this support, you must be an Engineering student
+Engineering students only

 • Friday 9:00 am to 4:00 pm